ARPA-SIMC/moncic-ci/README.md

 * `maintscript`: script run after bootstrap and during regular maintenance, to customize the OS image.
 If it does not start with a shebang (`#!`), `#!/bin/sh` is automatically prepended.
+* `forward_user`: username, or list of usernames, to propagate from the host system to the image.
+Users will be propagated with their primary groups, but not with their additional groups.

 `.yaml` files in image directories have precedence over plain distribution
 names: one can for example define a `centos8.yaml` image that contains `distro: